 Huawei have a term for this, its called long distance interference and some counters used to measure in first and last symbol to detect the phenomenon.

-Ssp 7 can be adjusted to 5 to minimize the impact but sure throughout will be degraded.
+Ssp 7 can be adjusted to 5 to minimize the impact but sure throughput will be degraded.

-And this is actually what we did in our case, we changed SSP from 7 to 5 and it helped however throughout degraded as expected.
+And this is actually what we did in our case, we changed SSP from 7 to 5 and it helped however throughput degraded as expected.